DLR-MF-DAS/gee-downloader/README.md

-# gee_downloader
+# Cloud Free Image Downloader

-A small tool to download cloud free images from GEE
+A small tool to download cloud free images from GEE.
+Also serves as an example that projects in the DLR MF-DAS organization should follow.
+You should copy the CI/CD set-up and other practices for your repository.